tbrown91/buscophy/README.md

 # Buscophy pipeline for generation of phylogenetic trees from busco genes
 All rules and base pipeline is taken from https://gitlab.leibniz-lib.de/smartin/buscophy written by [Sebastian Martin](https://gitlab.leibniz-lib.de/smartin)

+The main changes so far are:

+* An update from BUSCO v5 to v6 to be able to incorporate the odb12 databases.

+In order to run:

-create base conda environment with
+Create base conda environment with

 `conda env create --file base_snakemake.yml`

 I have tested this with conda and singularity.
 It should also work with apptainer